Charges, Licenses, and Self-Archiving

 All content published in OFID is made freely available online to all under an Open Access model.

 After a manuscript is accepted for publication, the corresponding author will be required to accept a mandatory license to publish agreement.
 RCUK/Wellcome Trust funded authors can use the Creative Common Attribution license (CC-BY) for their articles.
-All other authors should use the Creative Commons Attribution Non-Commercial No Derivatives license (CC-BY-NC-ND).
+The majority of authors should use the Creative Commons Attribution Non-Commercial No Derivatives license (CC-BY-NC-ND).
+Authors who are employed by the government should select the Government Open Access option.
 Please click here for more information about the Creative Commons licenses.

 You can pay Open Access charges using our Author Services site.
 This will enable you to pay online with a credit/debit card or to request an invoice by email or post.
 The applicable Open Access charges vary according society membership status of the corresponding author and which Creative Commons license the authors select.
 The charges are as follows: